 Financial Crisis, Creditor-Debtor Conflict, and Political Extremism

 This paper studies the impact of debtor distress during a financial crisis on support for the populist far right.
 We use foreign currency borrowing of households in Hungary, combined with a large and unexpected exchange rate depreciation, as a natural experiment to generate a shock to household debt burdens.
-Exploiting zip code level variation in the prevalence of foreign currency household loans, we show that a 10 percent unexpected rise in debt-to-income increases the vote share of the far-right party Jobbik by 3.2 percentage points.
-Foreign currency debt exposure accounts for 20 percent of the overall rise in the far-right vote share.
+Exploiting zip code level variation in the prevalence of foreign currency household loans, we show that a 10 percentage point unexpected rise in debt-to-income increases the vote share of the far-right party Jobbik by 3 percentage points.
+Foreign currency debt exposure accounts for 20 percent of the overall rise in the far-right vote share, and the effect persists across multiple elections.
 This result is robust to a variety of alternative explanations for increased far-right support and is corroborated by survey data on debtors and far-right supporters.
 We present evidence that conflict between creditors and debtors over the resolution of the crisis is an important mechanism in the electoral success of the far right.

 Keywords: far-right parties, political extremism, populism, financial crisis, household debt, foreign currency debt, creditor-debtor conflict